ConorMcNamee/old-portfolio/_posts/revolutionize-your-marketing.md

 With the amount of information and data businesses must be fast paced and responsive and must be able to make sense of their data to make accurate decisions on their marketing strategies.
 This is why businesses are turning to the cloud to get ahead.

 Cloud technology provides business with the flexibility, scalability and cost-effectiveness making it the perfect solution for marketing

-By the end of this article, you will have a clear understanding of how cloud technology can help you take your marketing efforts to the next level.
+By the end of this article, you will how cloud technology can help you take your marketing efforts to the next level.

 # How Can Cloud Computing Revolutionize Your Marketing?